Banca Monte dei Paschi di Siena: After the 2008 financial crisis

-After rising yields and declining valuations on Italian government debt in the European sovereign-debt crisis, MPS lost over $2 billion in the first half of 2012, had to recapitalize, and faced restructuring or worse.
+After rising yields and declining valuations on Italian government debt during the Euro area crisis, MPS lost over $2 billion in the first half of 2012, had to recapitalize, and faced restructuring or worse.
 The majority owner until the recapitalization, the Fondazione Monte dei Paschi di Siena, long resisted issuing new capital which would dilute its holding.
 In September 2012, even after the dilution, the bank "appear[ed] poised" also to give the national government a greater ownership stake in return for more capital.

 In December 2012, Cassa di Risparmio di Biella e Vercelli was sold to Cassa di Risparmio di Asti for about €205.5 million.

 Hidden losses and Bank of Italy bailout (2013)

 In 2009, the Santorini and Alessandria operations began creating huge losses.
 In order to hide them in the bank's financial statements, the top management, including Giuseppe Mussari, the bank president, chose to enter into derivative contracts with Deutsche Bank and Nomura.
 This arrangement eventually led to prison sentences for 13 bank executives.

 Estimates of the losses accumulated by the Santorini and Alessandria operations in the period leading up to the derivative contracts range from €500 to €750 million.

 The documentation concerning these operations was never communicated to the bank's own auditors or the Banca d'Italia.
 The derivative contracts and related documentation were discovered and made public by the new board of the bank at the end of November 2012.
 The documentation was then forwarded to the Banca d'Italia between December 2012 and mid-January 2013.
 The shareholders and the analysts have ascertained that the bank had not declared losses from derivatives.
 On 22 January 2013, the bank's shares lost 5.6% on the stock exchange and Mussari resigned as president of Associazione Bancaria Italiana.

 On 23 January 2013, the scandal of the hidden derivatives was revealed.
 The bank's shares dropped 8.43% on the stock exchange that day, and another 8% the next day.

 On 25 January 2013, an extraordinary general meeting of the shareholders of the bank was convened.
 They resolved to grant the Board of Directors the power to increase the share capital by a maximum amount of €4.5 billion to service the exercise of conversion rights of the bank of the Monti bonds.
 MPS called for an intervention of €3.9 billion, including €1.9 billion for the replacement of the previous Tremonti bonds.